apexfarm/ApexTestKit/README.md

 > * ATKFaker is not yet fully ported from [faker.js](https://github.com/marak/Faker.js/), still needs some minor works.
 > * Global APIs are fairly stable, but are also subject to change during beta period.

 Apex Test Kit (Salesforce) is a library to help generate testing data for Apex test classes automatically.
-It is trying to solve the following frustrations when creating testing data:
+It is trying to solve the following frustrations when creating test data:

 1. Time wasted to think of good username, email, phone number etc.
 2. Time wasted to resolve data insertion errors due to missing required fields.